shieldfy/remote-startup-handbook-covid19/README.md

 #  😷 Remote startup handbook - COVID-19 edition

-Hello everyone 👋,
+Hello everyone 👋

 In this hard time we hope everyone is safe.

-As the global community is trying their best to solve this rapidly grown situation surrounding the spread of COVID-19.
-Governments and individuals alike are trying to keep people safe and to contain the spread, by social distancing and when possible just staying at home.

 This is a small guide we wrote at Shieldfy to manage our work during the COVID-19 virus outbreak.
 We thought to opensource the guide it may benefit any other company.

-> note: This guide is far from complete, it's just some tips and tricks we learned, so feel free to contribute and improve this guide.
+> Note: This guide is far from complete, it's just some tips and tricks we learned, so feel free to contribute and improve this guide.

 ## Table of contents